By Matthew Chance and Laura Smith-Spark, CNN

 As many as 100,000 Russian troops have remained amassed at the Ukrainian border, despite warnings from US President Joe Biden and European leaders of serious consequences should Putin move ahead with an invasion.
-And US intelligence findings have estimated that Russia could begin a military offensive in Ukraine "as soon as early 2022."
+And US intelligence findings in December estimated that Russia could begin a military offensive in Ukraine "as soon as early 2022."

 In late 2021, satellite photos revealed Russian hardware -- including self-propelled guns, battle tanks and infantry fighting vehicles -- on the move at a training ground roughly 186 miles (300 km) from the border.
-But little other information has been made public to back up the allegation by Western powers of an increased threat.

 Many of Russia's military bases are to the west of the vast country -- the direction from which history suggests any threats are most likely to come.
 Russia's Defense Ministry said on December 1 that it had started "regular" winter military drills in its southern region, parts of which border Ukraine.
 The exercises involve more than 10,000 troops, the ministry said.